zerodensity/realityhub-api/README.md

     port: 3000,
   },
 }).then((brokerClient) => {
-  // brokerClient is connected to Reality Hub and ready to use });
+  // brokerClient is connected to RealityHub and ready to use });
 ```